smithnlp/space-diff/README.md

 ![Image of sample output](https://github.com/smithnlp/space-diff/blob/master/sample_output.png)

 This output allows manual review each instance of segmentation inconsistency, where you can note which ones are errors and which are inherent variation.
-The idea is to then fix those that are actual errors in your corpora before training (a segmenter) on that data.
+The idea is to then fix those that are actual errors in your corpora before training (a segmenter or some other stochastic tool) on that data.

 #### Using your own data
 For your own data, just pass the files and their paths if necessary, separated by spaces to __space-diff__ and optionally save the output to wherever you'd like.